 If your profile is not sufficiently qualified for the idea you are proposing, the application will most likely be rejected.

-Your application for residency is attached to the business idea, because based on that idea you will receive a favorable residency resolution or not.
+Your application for residency is attached to the business idea, because based on that idea would or wouldn’t receive a favorable residency resolution.

 And that idea must be materialized and carefully explained through the business plan.